5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/GUPC_Method/README.md

 :warning: Before attempting this method, make sure to disable any previously created replacement USB tables and corresponding drop rules and USBPort.kexts!

 ### 1. Prepare SSDT-GUPC.aml
-- Copy the code for SSDT-GUPC from aboove into maciASL
+- Copy the code for SSDT-GUPC from above into maciASL
 - Modify the `USBP += One` section as indicated
 - Export the file as `SSDT-GUPC.aml`
-- Add it to EFI/OC/ACPI and config.plist
+- Add it to `EFI/OC/ACPI` and config.plist under `ACPI/Add`

 ### 2. Add binary rename
 -  Under ACPI/Patch, add the following: